 Supports include the following:

-HATS may aid communication among individuals who are not able to communicate via sign language or choose not to do so (see ASHA’s Practice Portal pages on Hearing Loss (Ages 5+) and Hearing Aids For Adults).
+HATS may aid communication among individuals who are not able to communicate via sign language or choose not to do so (see ASHA’s Practice Portal pages on Hearing Loss in Adults and Hearing Aids For Adults).

 Symbols are used in AAC to represent objects, actions, concepts, and emotions.
 They can include the following: